 Key objectives relevant to the plan and sustainability appraisal Key messages, targets and indicators relevant to the LDF and sustainability appraisal Implications for plan and sustainability appraisal SCC, Stoke-on-Trent and the eight Staffordshire Borough and District Councils have worked in partnership to agree a Municipal Waste Management Strategy.
 This strategy sets an overall vision for sustainable waste management in Staffordshire and Stoke-on-Trent to 2026.
-Core objectives include: Waste Prevention, Efficiency Savings, Resource Recovery, Carbon Reduction, Infrastructure & Contracts, Municipal Waste. amount of local authority collected municipal and commercial residual waste produced in Staffordshire, benchmarked against the top 10% of residents, thus reducing the overall volume of waste treated, recovered, disposed or recycled.
+Core objectives include: Waste Prevention, Efficiency Savings, Resource Recovery, Carbon Reduction, Infrastructure & Contracts, Municipal Waste.
+To maintain zero waste to landfill and reduce the amount of local authority collected municipal and commercial residual waste produced in Staffordshire, benchmarked against the top 10% of residents, thus reducing the overall volume of waste treated, recovered, disposed or recycled.
+To achieve efficiency savings across SWP, thus reducing the total budget for waste management below the rate of inflation.
+To ensure the maximisation of resource value from collected materials, as a commodity or as energy provision.
+To reduce the total carbon emissions for waste collection, processing and disposal activities by 2% year on year, by ensuring consideration in future contracts, infrastructure and procurement decisions.
+To provide and support appropriate infrastructure with suitable contracts that ensure value for money, by developing procurement policies to maximise efficiency and sustainability.
+To provide efficient and cost effective waste services to local residents and businesses.
 Allocations SA will need to take account of this strategy.
-Safer, Fairer, United Communities for Staffordshire 2013 3-18 The Strategy is about how different organisations and the public go about making a real and sustained difference to reducing crime and anti-social behaviour and improving community safety.
+Safer, Fairer, United Communities for Staffordshire 2013 The Strategy is about how different organisations and the public go about making a real and sustained difference to reducing crime and anti-social behaviour and improving community safety.
 The Strategy sets out a vision for Staffordshire to work together and deliver real, sustainable improvements.
 Four priorities: Early intervention Supporting victims and witnesses Priorities Increasing feelings of safety Support vulnerable members of the community Target high crime areas including businesses Reduce the impact of the misuse of alcohol and other substances Maximise impact of 'buildings resilient families and communities' Reducing re - offending Consideration of the priority of the document will need to be given.
 A relationship between SA indicators should be forged.